NERC complaints procedure

 Information to include in complaint

-In order for the research councils to investigate the complaint in a timely and effective manner we request that the following information is provided:
+In order for NERC to investigate the complaint in a timely and effective manner we request that the following information is provided:

-The complaint will be acknowledged within five working days with a full response made within 20 working days thereafter.
-If a full response is not possible within this time we will provide details of progress made and a target date for resolution or further point of contact.
+The complaint will be acknowledged within three working days and, in most cases, a full response made within 20 working days thereafter.
+If a full response is not possible within this time, then we will provide details of progress made and a target date for resolution or further point of contact.

 The following standards will be applied when considering any complaint:

 Any whistleblowing complaints received will be handled in line with the Public Interest Disclosure Act 1998.
-Please see the Research Council Whistleblowing Policy (PDF) - external link.
+Please see the UKRI Whistleblowing Policy

 Our requesting information page gives details of how to request information from us.